warner/lothar-blog/drafts/50-new-sync-protocol/50-new-sync-protocol.md

 [Last time](../49-pairing-problems) I described the user difficulties we observed with the pairing-based Sync we shipped in Firefox 4.0.
 In late April, we released Firefox 29, with a new password-based Sync setup process.
 In this post, I want to describe a little bit about the protocol we use in the new system, and the security properties you can expect to get out of it.

-(for the gory details, you can jump directly to the full [technical definition](https://github.com/mozilla/fxa-auth-server/wiki/onepw-protocol) of the protocol, which we've nicknamed "onepw", since there is now just "one password" to protect both account access and your encrypted data)
+(for the cryptographic details, you can jump directly to the full [technical definition](https://github.com/mozilla/fxa-auth-server/wiki/onepw-protocol) of the protocol, which we've nicknamed "onepw", since there is now just "one password" to protect both account access and your encrypted data)

 ## New Requirements